What are Easy Board Games For Beginners?

 Why It’s a Great Board Game for Beginners

-Ticket to Ride is extremely popular board game for beginners and board game enthusiasts and is one game that people love to play over and over.
-The rules are simple, and you can start playing right away.
-The strategic gameplay is engaging enough to keep you thinking without overwhelming you with complex mechanics.
-Plus, it’s a social game that’s perfect for beginner board gamers looking for a fun, relaxing challenge.
+Ticket to Ride is an extremely popular board game for beginners and board game enthusiasts and is one game that people love to play over and over.
+I found the rules are simple, and you can start playing right away but with strategic gameplay to keep me engaged.

 Splendor